dvc0310/dashboard/docs/environment.md

 ### Step 1: Download and Install Visual Studio Code

-Visual Studio Code is a powerful source code editor that runs on your desktop.
-It's available for Windows, macOS, and Linux.
+Visual Studio Code is available for Windows, macOS, and Linux.

 - **Download**: Go to the [Visual Studio Code website](https://code.visualstudio.com/) and download the version appropriate for your operating system.
 - **Install**: Follow the installation prompts to install VSCode on your machine.